Waikato/weka-blog/posts/2018-06-22-wekakotlin/index.rst

 ======================
 Numpy-Like Data Access
 ======================
-Numpy provides an easy and intuitive way of accessing data in a numpy array by passing indices to the square-brackets operator :code:`data[..]`.
+Numpy provides an easy and intuitive way of accessing data in a numpy array by passing indices to the square-brackets operator `data[..]`.
 Kotlin's operator overloading allows us to extend the `Instances` functionality and provide definitions for numpy-like data access as shown in the following example:

 .. code-block:: Kotlin